mollyim/mollyim-android/reproducible-builds/README.md

 # Check out the release tag
 git checkout $VERSION

+# The following steps might be different for the chosen version.
+# Before proceeding, you should open this tutorial (README.md file) and review the instructions.

 # Build the APK using the Docker environment
 docker-compose up --build